 Acquisition and Retention Strategies Are Shifting

-With the continuously shifting job market throughout the Great Resignation comes the need for updated strategies in acquiring and retaining talent.
+With the shifting job market throughout the Great Resignation comes the need for updated strategies in acquiring and retaining talent.
 One issue in need of a solution is the increased amount of support work across organizations.
 As Molly Kalinowski explains, many IT departments need support staff to either maintain current operations or manage upgrades.
-If a particular task or service may not be needed for the long-term, organizations may require additional support for only a short period of time.
-In these instances, Molly explains that organizations typically find success in partnering with an organization to fill a role in a part-time capacity.
+If a particular task or service isn’t needed for the long-term, organizations may require support for only a short timeframe.
+In these instances, Molly explains that organizations typically find success by filling a role in a part-time capacity.
 She states, “This model also provides a lot of flexibility for our clients as they can share resources.
 Additionally, customers can scale up or down based on resources that are needed.”

-For organizations searching for full-time, longer-term staff, Zack Tisch iterates the importance of developing a strong culture and mission within an organization.
-He explains that many individuals in the healthcare field, have chosen to be in healthcare as it provides a meaningful purpose.
+For organizations searching for full-time staff, Zack Tisch iterates the importance of developing a strong culture and mission within an organization.
+He explains that many individuals in the healthcare field have chosen it as it provides a meaningful purpose.
 If organizations wish to retain talent, all teams must be aligned around a central mission beyond the bottom line.
 “Those folks are going to want to stick around.
 They’re going to want to do better work.
 They’re going to be less likely to take off just for pay or other reasons.
 And they’re going to put in a lot of that extra to help make your organization successful.”

-Want to learn more about how Pivot Point can support your IT department through shifting labor and market forces amid the Great Resignation?
+Want to learn more about how we can support your IT department?
 Contact us today.